 Pecha Kucha Night Vol 19

-Pecha Kucha Night Dundee Vol 19 is happening at the Bonar Hall on Tuesday 7 November 2017 in collaboration with NEoN Digital Arts Festival!
+Pecha Kucha Night Dundee Vol 19 took place at the Bonar Hall on Tuesday 7 November 2017 in collaboration with NEoN Digital Arts Festival!

 Pecha Kucha Nights run in over 900 cities around the world, they’re a quick-fire way of hearing from people across the city and beyond, and tickets generally go fast…